Fred Sullivan: Family and legacy

 Sullivan married Charlotte Louisa Lacy (1841–1885) in 1862, and they had eight children: Amy Sophie (1863–1947), Florence Louise (1865–1891), Edith Mary (1866–1877), Herbert Thomas "Bertie" (1868–1928), Maud Helen "Cissie" (1870–1940), Frederic Richard ("Dickie") (1872–1937), George Arthur (1874–1919), and William Lacy (1877–1902).
 At Sullivan's death, Charlotte was pregnant and had seven children under the age of 14.
 Edith, however, died shortly after her father.
 After Fred Sullivan's death, Arthur visited the family often and became guardian to all of the children.
 He was closely involved in their lives, hosting them on European summer holidays.
 Even before Fred's death, Amy lived with Arthur and her grandmother in London for a year after an 1875 illness.
 In 1881, Charlotte married Captain Benjamin Hutchinson, a man 13 years her junior.

 In December 1883, at the urging of Charlotte's brother, William Lacy, Charlotte, her new husband, and six of her seven surviving children emigrated to Los Angeles, California, leaving the oldest son, Bertie, in Arthur Sullivan's sole care.
 Despite Arthur's reservations about the move to Los Angeles, he paid for the trip and continued to give very substantial financial support to the family.

 Charlotte died in January 1885, barely a year after the move to California.
-From June through August 1885, after completing his work on The Mikado, Arthur Sullivan travelled to America to visit the family in Los Angeles and to take them on a sightseeing trip of the American West, including Yosemite Valley.
+From June to August 1885, after completing his work on The Mikado, Arthur Sullivan travelled to America to visit the family in Los Angeles and to take them on a sightseeing trip of the American West, including Yosemite Valley.
 Hutchinson, unable to cope with the loss of his wife and overwhelmed by his responsibilities, returned to England later that year, leaving the six children to be raised mostly by Charlotte's brother and the older girls, with the financial support of their uncle Arthur.
 Baby Harold, Hutchinson's only child with Charlotte, died shortly before his return.
-Arthur Sullivan continued, throughout the rest of his life and in his will, to take good care of Fred's children, continuing to correspond with them, send money, and concerning himself with their education, marriages and financial affairs.
+Arthur Sullivan continued, throughout the rest of his life and in his will, to take good care of Fred's children, continuing to correspond with them, sending money, and concerning himself with their education, marriages and financial affairs.
 Bertie lived with his uncle in London for the rest of Arthur's life.

 Fred Sullivan is buried at Brompton Cemetery, London, together with his parents, Thomas Sullivan and Mary Clementina Sullivan.
 It was originally planned that Arthur would also be buried there until Queen Victoria insisted on his interment in St Paul's Cathedral.
+A biography of Sullivan, by Elaine Richardson, was published in 2025.